bitsmanent/circo/README.md

 - Raw IRC commands

 None of the CTCP specification has been (nor will be) implemented, which means no DCC at all.
-In other words: direct chat and files sending are not allowed.
+In other words: direct chat and files sending are not available.

 Status
 ======